 Peacebuilding, development and humanitarian interventions aim at contributing to a positive impact on the contexts within which they take place.
 External interventions in volatile environments thus need to be sensitive to the context.
 This includes the identification and mitigation of the risks of exacerbating conflict, and strengthening of opportunities to contribute to positive change.

 Hier finden Sie aktuelle Veranstaltungshinweise der Plattform Zivile Konfliktbearbeitung und ihrer Mitgliedsorganisationen sowie weiterer Akteurinnen und Akteure.

-How can peace and conflict studies contribute to understanding the conflict dynamics in South Sudan, and how can insights from South Sudan advance academic research? swisspeace’s 5-day summer school provides an overview of current academic and policy debates on conflict resolution, peacebuilding and state building and critically reflects on their relevance for the South Sudan context.
+How can peace and conflict studies contribute to understanding conflict dynamics in Ukraine?
+What are the opportunities for conflict settlement in Ukraine through dialogue at the local, national and international levels?
+What obstacles do these efforts face?
+The 2020 swisspeace summer school provides an overview of current academic and policy debates on conflict resolution, dialogue and peacebuilding and critically reflects on their relevance for the Ukraine context.